jimangel/jimangel.io/content/posts/2019-06-26-automated-vcsa-vcenter-install.md

 ## Conclusion

 You're now ready to deploy some VMs!
-The biggest reason I setup VCSA is to leverage https://github.com/vmware/govmomi which is a goLang API interface to vSphere.
+The biggest reason I set up VCSA is to leverage https://github.com/vmware/govmomi, a goLang API interface to vSphere.

-I plan on revisting this post and adding in LetsEncrypt SSL certificates and VMware licenses in `config.json`.
+I plan on revisiting this post and adding in LetsEncrypt SSL certificates and VMware licenses in the `config.json`.

 Sources: